Tenth of December by George Saunders

 Your goodness must have some edge to it, — else it is none.
 The doctrine of hatred must be preached as the counteraction of the doctrine of love when that pules and whines.

-I’ve read Tenth of December, my first acquaintance with Saunders.
-Some of it I read with genuine amusement—he can be very funny, especially as a parodist of the way we talk now, a mix of plausibly-deniable passive-aggressive businessese and knowingly sarcastic vernacular shorthand—and much of it with admiration for his skillful and effortless-seeming concision—he’s economical in an age of narrative bloat.
+I read some of Tenth of December with genuine amusement—he can be very funny, especially as a parodist of the way we talk now, a mix of plausibly-deniable passive-aggressive businessese and knowingly sarcastic vernacular shorthand.
+I also admire Saunders’s skillful and effortless-seeming concision—he’s economical in an age of narrative bloat.

-Some I read with impatience—”Escape from Spiderhead” is at once too long and too short, and the central idea of “My Chivalric Fiasco” is puerile.
-And some I read in a hot fury—for the title story, the last in the collection, is simply a sentimental farrago of cheap coincidences and emotional button-pushing all the more insulting for the few psychological insights it undeniably contains; a reprehensible polemic, hidden under gallons of schmaltz, against the suicide of the terminally ill; a brief, in essence, on behalf of the cruelest tendencies in both the medical apparatus and the Catholic Church, the former abusing materialist concepts and the latter abusing metaphysical concepts in their unkind insistence that we all stay plugged into the wall forever no matter how utterly, agonizingly vanished is any possibility for eudaemonia.
-The less said about that absurd story, the better.
+Some of the book, though, I read with impatience.
+“Escape from Spiderhead” is at once too long and too short, and the central idea of “My Chivalric Fiasco” is puerile.
+And some I read in a hot fury—the title story, the last in the collection, is simply a sentimental farrago of cheap coincidences and emotional button-pushing all the more insulting for the few psychological insights it undeniably contains.
+It is a reprehensible polemic, hidden under gallons of schmaltz, against the suicide of the terminally ill; it is a brief, in essence, on behalf of the cruelest tendencies in both the medical apparatus and the Catholic Church, the former abusing materialist concepts and the latter abusing metaphysical concepts, in their unkind insistence that we all stay plugged into the wall forever no matter how utterly, agonizingly vanished is any possibility for eudaemonia.

 What did Saunders learn in Catholic school?
-Apparently not what I found to be its most useful lesson, which is the humbling realization, as necessary for the non-believer as for the faithful, that humankind cannot be master of the universe or attain perfection on earth.
-Because the real trouble with this collection is announced after the final story, in the Acknowledgements, wherein Saunders writes this, apparently about his children:
+Not what I found to be its most useful lesson: the humbling realization, as necessary for the non-believer as for the faithful, that humankind cannot be master of the universe or attain perfection on earth.
+Perhaps the real trouble with this collection is announced after the final story, in the Acknowledgements, when Saunders writes to his children:

 …watching you all these years has taught me that goodness is not only possible, it is our natural state.

-If he’d written this about an adult woman, or about, say, Native Americans—and such things have very often been said about women and Native Americans—we would recognize it as pernicious.
+If he’d written this about, for instance, adult women, or about Native Americans—and such things have very often been said about women and Native Americans—we would recognize it as pernicious.
 We would say, and I see no reason not to say it when children are in question, that it is simply not ethical, is perhaps even dangerous, to put such an idealization in place of a person.
 The opposition, whether religious or secular, to this kind of idealism may actually be more merciful to actual human beings, however pessimistic it sounds, than this spurious exaltation of humanity’s natural goodness.

-I am, perhaps unkindly (though this is a sermon in the doctrine of hatred), reminded of Melville’s Captain Delano:
+As this review is a sermon in the doctrine of hatred), I am reminded of Melville’s Captain Delano, from Benito Cereno:

 Considering the lawlessness and loneliness of the spot, and the sort of stories, at that day, associated with those seas, Captain Delano’s surprise might have deepened into some uneasiness had he not been a person of a singularly undistrustful good nature, not liable, except on extraordinary and repeated excitement, and hardly then, to indulge in personal alarms, any way involving the imputation of malign evil in man.
 Whether, in view of what humanity is capable, such a trait implies, along with a benevolent heart, more than ordinary quickness and accuracy of intellectual perception, may be left to the wise to determine.

-This “undistrustful good nature” for which Saunders is celebrated and for which he publicly celebrates his children, mars stories throughout this collection just as Delano’s nature prevents him from recognizing the evils with which he is complicit and the violence done in resistance to them.
+This “undistrustful good nature,” for which Saunders is celebrated and for which he publicly celebrates his children, mars stories throughout this collection just as Delano’s nature prevents him from recognizing the evils with which he collaborates and the violence done in resistance to them.
 There is almost always some swerve in each story away from the very worst—and the very worst must be confronted if you’re going to maintain that humanity is basically good.